-In May of 2019, Neil was honoured with an ACTRA Montreal Award for his portrayal of Fred Cameron in the CTV limited series, The Disappearance; The Disappearance can be seen this July on WGNA.
+Neil can soon be seen in the upcoming thriller, The First Encounter.
+Check it out when it gets released; it's fun as hell.
+In May of 2019, Neil was honoured with an ACTRA Montreal Award for his portrayal of Fred Cameron in the CTV limited series, The Disappearance.
 Check that out too.
 It'll break your heart.

-Neil also recently played Jed "Rainmaker" Martin in WGNA's hit thriller series, Bellevue , Jerry on Season 3 of the critically-acclaimed CTV police drama, 19-2, and Joshua in CBC's This Life.
+Neil recently played Marty Roberts on NBC's hit new drama, Transplant, recurred as Rick Yates on Blood & Treasure for CBS, and portrayed Jerry on Season 3 of the critically-acclaimed CTV police drama, 19-2.
 This coming on the heels of starring in SyFy’s apocalyptic thriller, Helix as Dr. Peter Farragut, Alan’s flawed and deeply conflicted brother; an intense and wild ride.
 Prior to embodying Peter, Neil had the joyous privilege of playing Lt.
 Karl Hagerman in IFC’s dark and dangerous comedy series, Bullet In The Face.

 With other TV turns in Beauty And The Beast (CW), The Listener (CTV), Blue Mountain State (Spike), Zero Hour (ABC), The Business (IFC) and Naked Josh (Showcase), among others, it’s clear he likes to keep one foot in the dramatic and one foot in the absurd…